jzaleta/buildspace-os/README.md

 # buildspace-os

-A web wrapper for the buildspace home
+A web wrapper for the [buildspace home](https://github.com/buildspace/buildspace-os).